Middle Managers Programme

 – Respond to resistance without becoming aggressive or defensive

 – Understand the techniques of assertiveness

-– Understand why aggressive behaviour doesn’t work in the long run
+– Understand why aggressive behaviour doesn’t work

 – Deal with aggressive behaviour in others